Suggested Statements for University Guidelines and Policies

 Statement provided by the Disability Resource Center

 The University of Louisville is committed to providing access to programs and services for qualified students with disabilities.
-If you are a student with a disability and require accommodation to participate and complete requirements for this class, notify me immediately and contact the Disability Resource Center (Robbins Hall, 852.6938) for verification of eligibility and determination of specific accommodations.
+If you are a student with a disability and require accommodation to participate and complete requirements for this class, notify me immediately and contact the Disability Resource Center (Stevenson Hall, 502.852.6938) for verification of eligibility and determination of specific accommodations.

 For more information, visit the Disability Resource Center.